U.S. Scholar Program

 • Teaching includes classroom teaching, as well as giving guest lectures, workshops, and seminars, and engaging in other related activities.
 Classroom teaching may be at the undergraduate or graduate level, designed by the scholar or prescribed by the host institution, and taught or co-taught by the scholar.
 Scholars may also consult on building research capacity, advise graduate students, and assist with thesis advising.
 Teaching activities may vary in accordance with the preference of the scholar and the needs of the proposed host institution.

-Candidates applying for a teaching/research award may propose any combination of such activities.
+Candidates applying for a combined Teaching/Research award may propose any combination of Teaching and Research activities.

 Projects must be undertaken in affiliation with an appropriate Korean host institution.
 Appropriate institutions include nonprofit institutions of higher education and research, authenticated colleges, authenticated universities, libraries, archives, museums, arts centers, hospitals, public television and radio stations, government agencies, national laboratories, privately sponsored nonprofit institutes, nonprofit organizations, government charted nonprofit research organizations, and foundations.